 A few notes about the restaurants at the Conrad Maldives: there are several other places to dine at the resort, we just chose to be selective in order to save some money as well as pick things we knew we would enjoy.
 It’s important to make reservation in advance to ensure you can get in.
 The restaurants are all quite small, so it’s not always guaranteed that they will be able to accommodate walk-ins.
 Several of the restaurants have dress codes as well, so it’s important to pay attention to that before you go.

-Lastly, water is not included with meals.
-As with many other places in the world, water is charged per bottle ordered for the table.
+Lastly, water is not included with meals, it is charged per bottle ordered for the table.
 We usually ordered one bottle of sparkling water to keep us from tearing through several bottles of still water like we usually do.
 We tried to just hydrate well with the complimentary water in our room prior to dinner.

 One of the experiences we chose to splurge on was a couples massage at the Spa Retreat.
 There are actually two spas on the resort.
 One of them, the Over Water Spa, is located over on the “adults only” island.
 Our villa wasn’t too far from the Spa Retreat, so we opted to go there.
 We booked a 90-minute experience that included a foot soak, full-body scrub, as well as a fantastic full body massage.
 It’s something we don’t do often, but we always really enjoy.
 I’d definitely recommend it if you have the extra funds to do so!